PandaWei/3-Jekyll/_posts/2016-01-01-deploy-avocado-vt.markdown

 Avocado-VT itself is open source with a [public repository][repo2] on GitHub.

-User's Guide and More details about it can be found here[docs](http://avocado-vt.readthedocs.io/):
+User's Guide and More details about it can be found here [docs](http://avocado-vt.readthedocs.io/):

 ### Development